 With that in mind, we would advise our clients to do some initial design work with us to explore the idea and generate innovative ideas for how the new product can be best designed.
 The best elements can then be protected and used.
 As we work under non disclosure agreements, you can be safe in the knowledge your ideas and ours will be kept strictly confidential.

-Our mission is to give our clients a product that is very easy to sell, as it is very well designed and very much in line with what your customers want.
+Our mission is to deliver a product that is easy to sell, as it is very well designed and appeals to your target market, however we do not offer sales services.